Socioeconomic mobility in the United States: Immigration

 Shifting the perspective to the effects immigration has placed on the existing economic status of the African-American population, there is yet even higher levels of economic bifurcations.
 While African-Americans occupied larger employment levels of at least 19 percent in sectors like transportation and hospital and social services during the 1990s, immigration caused a shift in this employment trend pushing them more towards private or self employment.
 One causing factor is the growing Puerto Rican and Mexican population who have increasingly found their employment niches in these specific sectors.
 Another pattern seen in the economic regression of African-Americans is the invisible role of education in expanding their career opportunities.
 Historical data shows that the African-American's future advances were highly discounted by scholars like Orley Ashenfelter (1977) and William A. Darity (1982).
 Consensus studies conducted in the earlier periods of 1940 through 1960 also led many people to argue that black economic mobility through the route of education was closed.
 Comparatively, the 1990 Census as conducted by the National Center for Health Statistics showed that African-Americans made 63 percent less than the average American due to poor health conditions driven by their unequal social status.
-Displacement is seen even in low wage sector jobs, including janitorial positions that have become increasingly taken over by Mexicans and while African-Americas have still held these positions in the government, their economic position in considerably diminishing in this area.
+Displacement is seen even in low wage sector jobs, including janitorial positions that have become increasingly taken over by Mexicans and while African-Americans have still held these positions in the government, their economic position is considerably diminishing in this area.
 Hence, the economic stability of African-Americans are not only challenged through their social state but by the growing migration patterns as well.